shift7-ch/katta-docs/TOKENS.md

 >
 > See [OVERVIEW.md](OVERVIEW.md) for a mid-level conceptual overview of Katta.

+> [!CAUTION]
+> This document has missing parts and needs double-checking whether it reflects the latest code version.

 ## Scoped Tokens for Katta S3 STS Storage Access Control

 ### Motivation